Bitdoze Logo

 Setup Option 2: Traefik & Dockge Integration

-This professional-grade setup integrates Stirling PDF with Traefik reverse proxy and Dockge management interface, providing HTTPS encryption, automatic SSL certificates, and streamlined administration.
+This setup integrates Stirling PDF with Traefik reverse proxy and Dockge management interface for HTTPS encryption and SSL certificates.

 Step 1: Verify Network Configuration